1967 USS Forrestal fire: Aircraft struck

-The official report states that "at least one" Korean War-era 1,000 lb AN-M65 bomb fell from an A-4 Skyhawk to the deck; other reports say two.
+The official report states that "at least one" AN-M65 bomb fell from an A-4 Skyhawk to the deck; other reports say two.
 The bomb fell in a pool of burning fuel between White's and McCain's aircraft.

 Damage Control Team No. 8, led by Chief Gerald W. Farrier, were the first responders to any incident on the flight deck.
 They immediately took action.
 Farrier, without taking the time to locate and put on protective clothing, immediately attempted to smother the bomb with a PKP fire extinguisher, attempting to delay the fuel fire from spreading and give the pilots time to escape their aircraft.
 Based on their training, the team believed they had a ten-minute window to extinguish the fire before the bomb's casing would melt resulting in a low-order explosion.

 The pilots, preparing to launch, were strapped into their aircraft.
 When the fire started and quickly spread, they immediately attempted to escape their aircraft.
 McCain, pilot of A-4 Skyhawk No. 416, on the port side next to White's, was among the first to notice the flames, and escaped by scrambling down the nose of his A-4 and jumping off the refueling probe.
 Lt.
 Cmdr.
 Robert "Bo" Browning, in an A-4E Skyhawk also on the port side, escaped by crossing the flight deck and ducking under the tails of F-4B Phantoms spotted along the starboard side.
 CVW-17 operations officer, Lt.
 Cmdr.
 Herbert A. Hope of VA-46, escaped by jumping out of the Skyhawk cockpit and rolling off the flight deck and into the starboard man-overboard net.
 He went to the hangar deck and took command of a firefighting team.